natwheller/Recipely/README.md

 1. [ ] You'll notice in the frontend character card, next to the species is a blue question mark which when click opens up a modal.
 However, the detailed data is not yet populated.
 The frontend makes a GET request to `/api/species` for this information.
 The GET request will include the id of the species in a query string like `/api/species?id=1`.
 1. [ ] The route handler is already there in the `server/routes/api.js` file but we will have to complete the `starWarsController.getSpecies` middleware in `server/controllers/starWarsController.js`.
    - Grab the id from the **req**uest's query string and save it to a variable.
-   - Write a SQL query to get the classification, average_height, average_lifespan, language, and homeworld of the species using this id.
+   - Write a SQL query to get the classification, average_height, average_lifespan, language, name, and homeworld of the species using this id.
 Check the `node-postgres` documentations as to how to pass in a [parameterized query](https://node-postgres.com/features/queries#Parameterized%20query) so that you can pass in the `_id` safely into the SQL query.
    - HINT: Getting the name of the homeworld will require a join to get the _name_ of the _planet_ as _homeworld_.
    - Once you've obtained the data, save it for the next middleware, and send a JSON response to the frontend an object with all the properties mentioned above.
    - Check the frontend to see if the modal now populates with the appropriate data for each species.